MarvelPangondian/Simple-Data-Integrity-and-User-Identification-Program/README.md

-# Simple Authentication Program
+# Simple Data Integrity and User Identification Program
 > Authentication program using SHA-256 and RSA algorithm

 A simple implementation utilising both SHA-256 and RSA algorithm to create a unique signature based on username and password.
 RSA is also used to encrypt and decrypt messages.
+This program will check the integrity of a data using digital signature embedded in that data

 ## Table Of Contents
 * [Abstract](#abstract)